 Painting from past through present.
 Exploration of beginning painting techniques, concepts, composition problems.
-(H)
+This class may include students from multiple sections.
+(Humanities, Elective)

 - 1. Identify and apply the elements of art used in Paintings and critiques. - 2.
 Identify and apply the principles of art used in Paintings and critiques. - 3.
-Identify and apply the components used to achieve aesthetics in Paintings. - Demonstrate technical ability and competence through projects involving the use of painting mediums. - Demonstrate an ability to objectively critique artwork by assessing, analyzing, and understanding other artwork as well as your own. - 6.
+Identify and apply the components used to achieve aesthetics in Paintings. - 4.
+Demonstrate technical ability and competence through projects involving the use of painting mediums. - 5.
+Demonstrate an ability to objectively critique artwork by assessing, analyzing, and understanding other artwork as well as your own. - 6.
 Demonstrate the ability to respond to constructive feedback from the instructor and other students in a professional manner. - 7.
 Develop some cultural awareness of painting practice and history.